jamieposton/jamieposton.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Native Nevadan and Excitable Engineer
+subtitle: Native Nevadan and Excellent Engineer
 ---

 My name is Jamie Poston.
 I'm a machine learning engineer with a passion for natural language processing, robotics, and computer vision.
-I'm on the job hunt for my next role.
-Here are some of my highlight qualities:
+I'm currently seeking my next role.
+Here are some of my key strengths:

-- My Python skills are exemplary: I can troubleshoot and add features til the sun comes down.
+- **Python Skills:** My Python skills are exemplary.
+I can troubleshoot and add features efficiently and effectively.
-- I have a solid understanding of machine learning fundamentals and how to apply them in cost-effective and solution-oriented methods.
+- **Machine Learning Fundamentals:** I have a solid understanding of core machine learning principles and how to apply them in cost-effective and solution-oriented methods.
-- I am a definite culture addition: I led a team-building guild at my last role, organizing cross-team book clubs and facilitating multi-background creative projects.
+- **Culture:** I thrive in team environments and actively work to maintain good company culture.
+I led a team-building guild at my last role, organizing cross-team book clubs and facilitating multi-background creative projects.
-- My communication skills are on point.
-I can describe my findings to a team of engineers, product managers, and/or data scientists and make sure all our questions are answered and we're on the same page.
+- **Communication:** I excel at conveying my findings to diverse teams of engineers, product managers, and data scientists, ensuring all our questions are answered and we're all aligned with our expectations.
-- I have experience with the real-world issues of deploying production-level machine learning models to multiple consumers with multiple stakeholders and making sure all our needs are heard and addressed.
+- **Experience:** I've deployed production-level machine learning models to multiple consumers with multiple stakeholders, while making sure all needs are heard and addressed.
-- I can juggle multiple repositories and microservices and make sure their deployment process is consistent and easy to use for our developers.
+- **Consistency:** I can juggle multiple repositories and microservices and make sure their deployment and development process is consistent and easy to use.
-- I can also juggle in real-life!
+- **Bonus:** I can also juggle in real-life!

 Sound like a good fit?
 Feel free to reach out to chat.

 ## Background

-I graduated from the University of Nevada, Reno with a bachelor's and master's degree in Computer Science and Engineering.
-While in school my main focus was machine learning and robotics, which is what my senior project and master's thesis focused on.
+I graduated from the University of Nevada, Reno with both a bachelor's and master's degree in Computer Science and Engineering.
+My academic focus was on machine learning and robotics, which were the subjects of my [senior project](jamieposton.github.io/imwalkinghere) and [master's thesis](jamieposton.github.io/mastersthesis).

-I took a bunch of machine learning and robotics related classes, including:
+During my time in school, I took a variety of courses related to machine learning and robotics, including:

 - Autonomous Mobile Robotics
 - Big Data